|CNIDARIA : ACTINIARIA : Haloclavidae||SEA ANEMONES AND HYDROIDS|

 Description: This burrowing sea anemone has a fairly elongate column with a rounded base, sometimes encrusted with sand.
 There are 20 stout, cylindrical tentacles, each with a constriction near the tip, forming a terminal knob.
 The disc has dark radial lines on cream or orange background, the tentacles are translucent, cream or orange, more or less speckled with cream or brown.
 Other variations probably occur.
 Size is up to 60mm across tentacles, column up to 120mm in length.

 Distribution: Occasional in English Channel, Irish Sea, and off southwest Ireland.
 Also from Scandinavia, Bay of Biscay, and the Mediterranean.
+Recently found at a few sites in Scottish sea lochs.
 There are only a few recent records, please notify any new records.

 Key Identification Features: